 Phone :(201) 333-5700

 WomenRising is the foremost community-based organization for women in Hudson County.
-They assists women and their families to achieve self-sufficiency and live safe, productive and fulfilling lives, through social services, economic development, and advocacy services.
+They assist women and their families to achieve self-sufficiency and live safe, productive, and fulfilling lives, through social services, economic development, and advocacy services.

 Phone : (201) 656-5069

-Although not really in Jersey city but nearby , Hoboken Shelter’s single most important mission is to assist homeless men and women in developing the skills needed to gain employment, achieve independence, and re-integrate into the community.
+Hoboken Shelter’s single most important mission is to assist homeless men and women.
+They help them in developing the skills needed to gain employment, achieve independence, and re-integrate into the community.
 The ultimate goal is to end homelessness one person at a time!
-They strive to have a community partnership transforming lives by providing meals for the hungry, shelter for the homeless, and services to support people to become housed.

 The Hoboken Shelter takes a holistic approach to helping people in need.
 It shelters 50 people nightly, serves 530 meals daily, and provides such support services as case management, counseling, job & life skills training, creative arts workshops, emergency homelessness prevention grants, & permanent supportive housing solutions.